At Earlham, global learning isn't just a course requirement. It's your daily life. On any given Friday, you might well:

 - Chat with visiting Turkish metalsmiths in your Metals II class

-- Attend a lunchtime information session for a study abroad trip to Nicaragua
+- Attend a lunchtime information session for an off-campus study semester in Jordan

-- Walk by a cricket match on The Heart
+- Walk by a cricket match on The Heart, and maybe join in

-- Eat saag paneer for dinner in the dining hall
+- Eat saag paneer for dinner in the dining hall, while your BFF tries adding kimchi to her soup

-- Discuss French cinema with your roommate from Senegal
+- Discuss which francophone film to watch this evening with your roommate from Senegal

 - Listen to a Japanese koto virtuoso perform in Goddard Hall Auditorium

-You'll do all of this in a community of people – students, faculty, and staff -- who are interested in international happenings and who are informed about places around the U.S. and the globe.
+You'll do all of this in a community of people – students, faculty, and staff -- who are interested in the global contexts of our lives and the events that shape them.